any-docs/css/content/guides/grid_layout/relationship_with_other_layout_methods/index.md

 ### Alignment in CSS grids

 This example uses a grid to create the same layout.
 We use the box alignment properties as they apply to a grid layout.
 We align to `start` and `end`.
-(We could have used the {{cssxref("content-position")}} synonyms `flex-start` and `flex-end`.)
+(We could have used the `content-position` synonyms `flex-start` and `flex-end`.)
 In the case of a grid layout, we are aligning the items inside their grid area.
 In this case that is a single grid cell, but it could be an area made up of several grid cells.

 ```css hidden
 * {